Asininite/ObsidianVault/Obsidian Vault/Microprocessor and Microcontroller/8257 Direct Memory Access.md

 - 4 channels
 	  each 16bit and 14 bit counter
-	  64kb
+	  each channel can transfer 64kb
+	  each channel can be programmed independently
-	  Master and SLave Mode
+	  Master and Slave Mode

 ![[Pasted image 20241101113452.png]]